 Long rides on his bike and elaborate cooking experiments while savoring a decent bottle of wine are Bart's favorite pass times.
-Extensive reading about leadership, organizational culture, change, psychological safety is one of the perks of his job.
+Extensive reading about leadership, organizational culture, change, and psychological safety is one of the perks of his job.
 On Bart's nightstand lie Siobhán (Shiv-awn) McHale's 'The Insider Guide to Cultural Change' and 'Hostage at the Table' by George Kohlrieser.
 And Bart is the author of 'Shiftmakers,' a book about the art of (self-)leadership in the 2020s.

 His hero is Beethoven, who lived - as we do - in radically changing times.
 He turned that change into revolutionary and deeply humanistic music at the same time.

-Bart lives by the motto ' I am part of the solution.'
+Bart lives by the motto,' I am part of the solution.'
 Changing your mindset to being part of the solution instead of part of the problem causes a shift.
 Another positioning makes energy flow differently.